 This chapter describes techniques for optimising the performance of your model.
 For a general description of how to optimise memory and performance on the IPU, refer to the Memory and Performance Optimisation on the IPU.

 5.1.
 Pipelined execution

 Pipelining is a feature for optimising utilization of a multi-IPU system by parallelizing the execution of model partitions, with each partition operating on a separate mini-batch of data.
 We refer to these partitions here as pipeline stages.
 Refer to the section on Model parallelism and pipelining in the IPU Programmer’s Guide for a more detailed description of pipelining.

-A simple example of pipelining in PopART is available in the Graphcore tutorials repository.
+A simple example of pipelining in PopART is available in the Graphcore examples repository.

 You can place a specific operation on a specific pipeline stage.
 For example, to place a convolution onto pipeline stage 1, you can either do it directly as follows:

 or you can use the context manager as follows:

 with builder.pipelineStage(1): o = builder.aiOnnx.conv([x, w])

 Alternatively, if you have annotated the operations with